mono/website/docs/about-mono/supported-platforms/aix.md

 The port, while incomplete, is mostly fully functional and capable of bootstrapping the runtime, C# compiler, and core libraries using mcs.
 Currently unsupported for AIX-specific reasons is the AOT compiler, and for general PPC reasons, the interpreter and Roslyn.

+The effort to port to these platforms is documented in a [blog post](/news/2018/05/29/mono-on-aix-and-ibm-i/).

 This port is maintained by Calvin Buckley.